ebi-gene-expression-group/experiment_metadata/README.md

 ```
 single_cell_condensed_sdrf.sh -e <experiment accession> -f <path to IDF file> -o <output dir> -z <zooma exclusions file>
 ```

+Note that this wrapper requests Zooma mappings by default (for which you will have to supply the exclusions), but you can disable the behaviour with the '-s' argument.

 See inline help for information on available options: